 There are many things to worry about when booking your newborn photography session, but picking a quality newborn photographer that offers clarity and is willing to go the extra mile to make the sessions comfortable for mum and baby alike, the results are truly phenomenal.
 Plus you’ll walk away with stunning photos and beautiful memories you can share with your family.

 If you enjoyed reading this blog ‘7 common problems when booking your newborn shoot & how to avoid them’ please consider sharing it with your friends.
+You can learn more about my baby photography photo shoots here.

 About the photographer: Sue is a professional portrait photographer based in Harlow, Essex and she specialises in baby and child portraiture.
 Being a parent, she understands just how special your child is to you and her aim is to produce a collection of images that are natural and meaningful to your family.
 No two moments are ever the same and she wants to perfectly capture those early precious memories and the natural character of your child.
 For more information please call 01279 433392, visit the Sue Kennedy Photography website and follow Sue on Facebook or Instagram.